jrcajide/easyRFM/README.md

 The result contains three elements and one function.

-`result$rfm` is which class each user was assigned.
+`result$rfm` is which class each customer was assigned.

 ```r